FAC8/FAC9-planning/tuesday-23-gitbook.md

   * adding a new section on how to develop your online presence
   * updated the FAC8 responsibilities section
   * added much gif such emoji
+* Added all the relevant folders to each week based upon those contained in week 7 (workshop, readme topics, project, stop go continue, morning challenge, resources, learning outcomes)
+* Created a readme on how to create a gitbook and add new files to an existing gitbook.

 To be done on the general section: